Chichi126/InsureFlow_project/README.md

 ## What Each Layer Does

-**Staging** — ADF drops parquet files into dated folders `yyyy/MM/dd`.
-No transformation, just landing.

-**Bronze** — Files ingested into Delta tables as-is.
-Every run appends.
-Nothing is ever changed or deleted here.
-Schema evolution is enabled, so new columns from the source never break the pipeline.
+**Staging** — Data Flow 🟡
+ADF ingests data into ADLS (yyyy/MM/dd)

+No transformations — raw landing only

+### (Medallion Architecture)

+🟤 **Bronze** —  (Delta Lake)
+Append-only ingestion

+Full audit trail preserved

+No updates or deletes

+✅ Idempotent Design

+Re-running ingestion does not duplicate or corrupt data

+✅ Schema Evolution

+New columns from source are automatically handled

+Prevents pipeline failures from schema drift

 **Silver** — Where the real work happens.
 Duplicates removed, types cast, strings standardised, invalid records filtered, PII masked and SCD Type 2 implemented to track record changes over time.
 MERGE used for all upserts — no duplicates, no full reloads.